 What is Pallister Killian syndrome?

 Pallister Killian syndrome is a result of extra #12 chromosome material.
 There is usually a mixture of cells (mosaicism), some with extra #12 material, and some that are normal (46 chromosomes without the extra #12 material).
-Babies with this syndrome have many problems including severe mental retardation, poor muscle tone, "coarse" facial features, and a prominent forehead.
-They tend to have a very thin upper lip with a thicker lower lip and a short nose.
+Babies with this syndrome have many problems.
+These include severe intellectual disability, poor muscle tone, "coarse" facial features, and a prominent forehead.
+They tend to have a very thin upper lip, with a thicker lower lip and a short nose.
 Other health problems include seizures, poor feeding, stiff joints, cataracts in adulthood, hearing loss, and heart defects.
-Persons with Pallister Killian do have a shortened lifespan, but can live into their 40's.
+People with Pallister Killian have a shortened lifespan, but may live into their 40s.